 The Sunshine Law, however, allows board members to discuss board business outside a meeting in limited circumstances, as set forth in the "permitted interactions" section of the law, as discussed above.
-The permitted interactions that are most useful in developing or adopting positions on legislative measures are (1) the one allowing two members of a board to discuss board business between themselves so long as no commitment to vote is made or sought and the two members do not constitute a quorum of their board; (2) the one allowing a board to assign less than a quorum of its membership to present, discuss, or negotiate any board position that the board had previously adopted at a meeting; (3) the one allowing less than a quorum of board members to attend a legislative hearing (or other "informational meeting") and report their attendance at the next board meeting; and (4) the one allowing a board to circulate draft testimony for members' review and written comment.
+The permitted interactions that are most useful in developing or adopting positions on legislative measures are the ones allowing: (1) two members of a board to discuss board business between themselves so long as no commitment to vote is made or sought and the two members do not constitute a quorum of their board; (2) a board to assign less than a quorum of its membership to present, discuss, or negotiate any board position that the board had previously adopted at a meeting; (3) less than a quorum of board members to attend a legislative hearing (or other "informational meeting") and report their attendance at the next board meeting; and (4) a board to circulate draft testimony for members' review and written comment.